cde-ev/cdedb2/doc/source/Introduction_Architecture.rst

 Then there are some more specialised realms.

-* core -- basic infrastructure, servicing all realms, no user accounts
+* core -- basic infrastructure, servicing all realms
 * session -- backend only, used for resolving session keys stored in cookies

 .. _privileges: